redis/redis-doc/topics/modules-api-ref.md

     RedisModuleString *RedisModule_CreateStringFromDouble(RedisModuleCtx *ctx, double d);

-Like `RedisModule_CreatString()`, but creates a string starting from a double integer instead of taking a buffer and its length.
+Like `RedisModule_CreatString()`, but creates a string starting from a double instead of taking a buffer and its length.

 The returned string must be released with `RedisModule_FreeString()` or by enabling automatic memory management.